runaalam/metroBooking/README.md

 ### How to run
 - metroBookingBackend must be running by following the above instructions before running the iOS app
 - Open the file `MetroBookingSystem.xcworkspace` in xCode and then run the app from the editor.

+## Known Issues
+Due to time restrctions there are few limitations for this implementation from the proposed spec:
+- The current fare algorithm is not generic and only implemented for the sample data set.
+- Push notification is not implemented